KHP-Informatics/ngseasy/README.md

  11. seqtk
  12. parallel

-This base image is used as the base of all our compbio/ngseasy-* tools.
+This image is used as the base of all our compbio/ngseasy-* tools.

 **Why not a separate containers per application?** The more docker-esque approach, would be to have separate containers for each NGS tool.
 However, this belies the fact that many of these tools interact in a deep way, allowing pipes and streamlined system calls for manipulating